 The Development Pathways team was contracted to develop an Operational Manual and Practical Guidelines for the old-age benefit, the disability benefit and the child benefit.
 This process involved a series of consultations with key stakeholders and implementation agencies at all levels, from senior Government officials to extension workers implementing programmes on the ground.
 In addition, our team was charged with developing the eligibility criteria for the Child Subsidy for Orphans in Poor and Vulnerable Households, as well as developing the case management processes for the Child Headed Household Subsidy and the Child Subsidy for Orphans in Poor and Vulnerable Households.

-The Development Pathway’s team is focusing on the finalisation stage of the Operations Manual and Practical Guidelines, which will see the documents disseminated to assist in the implementation of the National Strategy for Basic Social Security.
+The Development Pathways team finalised the Operations Manual and Practical Guidelines, which were disseminated to assist in the implementation of the National Strategy for Basic Social Security.

 Project timeline: July 2019 – 31st March 2021.